The 10 Commandments of Exercise

 The majority of participants had a moderate response and gained a little muscle, a little strength, lost a little fat and improved cardio output a little.
 This is typical and nothing to be ashamed about.

-But you also had about 26% of the participants get a negative response.
+But you also had about 26% of the participants get either zero response or a negative response.
 Literally after 21 weeks of exercise they LOST muscle, LOST strength, GAINED body fat, LOST cardio conditioning.

 WTH?!?!?!